magento/merchdocs/src/customers/customer-account-manage.md

 {:.b2b-only}
 ### Set active/inactive

 Customers with inactive accounts cannot log in or make purchases from their accounts.
-There are two methods to set active/inactive of customer account:
+There are two methods to set a customer account as active or inactive:

-**Method 1:** Via customers grid
+**Method 1:** From the customers grid

 1. On the _Admin_ sidebar, go to **Customers** > **All Customers**.